tensorflow/tensorflow/tensorflow/g3doc/how_tos/adding_an_op/index.md

 ### Backwards compatibility

-In general, changes to specifications must be backwards-compatible: changing the specification of an Op must not break prior serialized GraphDefs constructed from older specfications.
+In general, changes to specifications must be backwards-compatible: changing the specification of an Op must not break prior serialized `GraphDef` protocol buffers constructed from older specfications.

 There are several ways to preserve backwards-compatibility.